docxology/ultralink-docx/output/systems/DesertEcosystem/obsidian/darkling_beetle.md

 - **diet**: omnivore
 - **status**: least concern
 - **description**: Desert beetles with numerous adaptations for arid environments.
-- **adaptations**: Waxy cuticle reduces water loss,Can collect water from fog on body,Stands with head down and abdomen raised to collect moisture,Nocturnal to avoid daytime heat
+- **adaptations**: ["Waxy cuticle reduces water loss","Can collect water from fog on body","Stands with head down and abdomen raised to collect moisture","Nocturnal to avoid daytime heat"]

 ## Relationships